openstax/adaptarr-server/doc/api/drafts.md

 THis model is used throughout the API to describe drafts.
 The fields are

 - `module`: UUID of the module from this draft was derived;

+- `team`: ID of the team owning the module this draft was derived from;

 - `title`: draft's title;